Chapter 9: Environmental Politics, Global Sustainability, and Cute Robots

 Our current global economic system is based on a linear economy.
 But we now know how bad that is for the environment.
 So how is a circular economy better?
 Linear vs Circle Catherine Weetman CC BY-SA 4.0

+But shifting how we power our world is only the beginning—building a sustainable future means transforming the entire economy to prioritize environmental health, social equity, and long-term resilience.
 A envisions a world where economic growth and environmental protection are not mutually exclusive but mutually reinforcing.
 It aims to reduce ecological risks, preserve biodiversity, and create jobs in green industries such as renewable energy, sustainable agriculture, and clean technology.
 Germany provides a real-world example of a green economy in action, having invested heavily in renewable energy through its Energiewende (Energy Transition) policy.
 This program has reduced carbon emissions while fostering innovation and creating jobs in the clean energy sector.
 In Wall-E, the remnants of Earth’s old economy—dominated by Buy-N-Large—illustrate the dangers of prioritizing profit over sustainability.
 The unchecked corporate expansion in the film shows how short-term economic gains can lead to long-term environmental devastation.
 A green economy would have offered an alternative path, where economic activities are aligned with ecological limits.
 However, critics argue that even green growth may perpetuate overconsumption, which leads to environmental harm.
 This critique gives rise to the concept of degrowth, a movement that challenges the very idea of economic expansion as a measure of progress.

 Through the interconnected ideas of sustainability, renewable energy, the circular economy, the green economy, and degrowth, we see that addressing environmental challenges requires more than just technological solutions—it demands systemic change and political will.
 Wall-E serves as a powerful reminder of the consequences of ignoring these principles, portraying a world where unsustainable practices lead to collapse.
 Yet the film also offers hope, showing that with the right choices, humanity can rebuild and create a future in harmony with the planet.
 By exploring these concepts, we can better understand how political decisions shape our environment and how we might work together to create a more sustainable world.